fluidattacks/makes/README.md

 - importsType (`submodule`):
     - config (`str`):
       Path to the [import-linter][IMPORT_LINTER] configuration file.
+    - extraSources (`listOf package`): Optional.
+      List of packages that will be sourced before performing the linting process.
+      Can be used to setup dependencies of the project in the environment.
+      Defaults to `[ ]`.
     - src (`str`):
       Path to the package/module.
 - moduleType (`submodule`):